helge17/tuxguitar/doc/contribute.md

 Whenever you create a new java file, auto-format it (use `Ctrl + Shift + F` shortcut).

-Whenever you want to *modify* an existing file, take care that this re-formatting operation can modify the file quite heavily.
+Whenever you want to *modify* an existing file, be mindful that this re-formatting operation can modify the file quite heavily.
 In this case, please create a dedicated commit when you apply this format, independently from other modifications.
-Objective is to separate commits with functional modifications from commits with style modifications only, or else code review will become a nightmare.
+The objective is to separate commits with functional modifications from commits with style modifications only, or else code review will become a nightmare.